Back | Home | Aller à version française

 8G3.
 Participation

 8H.
 Destinies-Choices of existence.
-Conduct versus behaviour
+Conduct versus behavior

 A) TOPOLOGY, or rate of close/distant, encompassing/encompassed, contiguous/non-contiguous, continuous/non-continuous, compact/diffuse, open/closed, etc.

-D) PRESENTIVITY, or rates of functionings/presence, presence/absence (singular), presences-absences (plural), reality/real, need/desire, communication/communion, but also emphasis on the fantasies of things-performance or the fantasies of *world, or partition-conjunction, or still, the fundamental fantasy <7I5>, etc.
+D) PRESENTIVITY, or rates of functionings/ presence, presence/ absence (singular), presences-absences (plural), reality/ real, need/ desire, communication/ communion, but also emphasis on the fantasies of things-performance or the fantasies of *world, or partition-conjunction, or still, the fundamental fantasy <7I5>, etc.

 SITUATION 8